 - Numerical values 0 & 9 should be pressed from keyboard numbers, not from separate number pad of the keyboard.

 - In the case of multiple rows & columns hiding, we need to select respective rows and columns cells then use the shortcut key to hide.

 This has been a guide to excel hide shortcuts.
-Here we discuss how to hide rows and columns in excel using the shortcut keys to work easily along with practical examples and downloadable excel template.
+Here we discuss how to hide rows and columns in excel using the shortcut keys to work easily, along with practical examples and a downloadable excel template.
 You may learn more about excel from the following articles –